 The third Blue Plaque was unveiled by in recognition of J.R.R Tolkein on Friday 6 July 2018, by Mayor of Warwick, Councillor Richard Eddy.
 It’s located on St Mary’s Immaculate Church, where Tolkein married Edith Bratt on 22 March 1916

-A new Blue Plaque was unveiled in recognition of King’s High School on Wednesday 10th July 2019, by Mayor of Warwick, Councillor Neale Murphy.
+The fourth Blue Plaque was unveiled in recognition of King’s High School on Wednesday 10th July 2019, by Mayor of Warwick, Councillor Neale Murphy.
 It’s located on Landor House, Smith Street.

 To view the criteria for a blue plaque, please download Blue Plaque Scheme